LibertyDSNP/activity-content/.github/ISSUE_TEMPLATE/DSNP_Enhancement.md

 # Specification

-_Specific changes to the DSNP Spec here_
+_Specific changes to the Activity Content here_

 # Copyright